ngocuong0105/dendron-wiki/vault/machine learning.Linear Regression.md

 **Insights:**
 - Forecasts of both model are good and in practice you don't need to drop the correlated features if you care about forecasts
 - Remember that the forecast $\hat{y}$ is the orthogonal projection of the real value y on the subspace spanned by the design matrix $X$.
-If the deign matrix has correlated features there are multiple ways to express the same $\hat{y}$.
+If the design matrix has correlated features there are multiple ways to express the same $\hat{y}$.
 Hence different values for the $\hat{beta}$ would give the same forecast.
 - When there are correlated features you will see large variance in the beta estimates, also mathematically $var(\hat{beta})=(XX^{T})^{-1}\sigma$ will just be very large when the inside matrix is not positive definite.
 - large beta variance, means low t-statistic, which means high p-value
 - hence with correlated features the model is not interpretable but the sum is good forecasts.